-New customs system may not be ready for Brexit, NAO warns - BBC News
+Brexit risks being 'chocolate orange'

 Following the referendum result, its completion date was brought forward to January 2019 - just two months before Brexit is due to happen.

-"This provides little contingency time should the programme overrun or unexpected problems occur," the NAO said.
+"This provides little contingency time should the programme overrun or unexpected problems occur," the National Audit Office said in a report.

-It said extra uncertainty was added by not knowing the outcome of the Brexit negotiations.

 Goods pass through UK customs whenever businesses import them into, or export them out of, the UK.